 At least that had a taint of hope.
 Witch or not, up held some mote of prospect: down, we would doubtlessly flounder and fall.

 I groaned against the storm, let it lash my face, and drove my legs up a step.
 Then another, and so on.

-I do not know how long I kept this up for, with Gabbie clinging to my chest, egging me on.
+I do not know how long I kept this up for, with Gabbie clinging to my chest, egging each other on.
 She gave me a determination, if not to get to the top, at least to exhaust our joint reserves in the attempt.
 I don’t recall if I screamed or cried in the effort, or remained stolidly quiet.
 I heard nothing save the odd scream of a person flung earthwards in the dark.
 I saw nothing either.
 Rain at this level is the cloud, and the clouds blackened my vision each time I risked opening my eyes.

 But I do know, after however long I had struggled up these tortuous stairs, it slowly became easier.
 The wind declined, the rain diminished and eventually it was clear.

 A brilliant sunshine washed over our backs and sought to dry our hair and clothes.
 I opened my eyes and immediately shut them as the sunlight burst into my eyeballs.
 Gabbie and I settled for a while on a stair.
 We still held on to each other, and me to the railing, but the staircase was now still.
 I gradually reopened my eyes, slowly to accommodate the light, squinting at the brilliance that was Gabbie sitting one stair above me.
 I smiled at her.
 She returned the favour, and we hugged hungrily, one hand on the railing.
 She said, ‘You’ve survived this extremely well.’